 Solution: Spend more money

-Chromatic aberration is caused by a telescope – or eyepiece – that doesn’t focus all colors at precisely the same point.
+Chromatic aberration is a type of optical aberration aused by a telescope – or eyepiece – that doesn’t focus all colors at precisely the same point.
 Achromatic refractors, particularly at fast focal ratios or large apertures, suffer from it the most – they focus green and yellow light to the same point, but red and blue light focus at slightly different points from each other, and the result is generally purple halos around bright objects.
 You can alleviate chromatic aberration in achromats somewhat by either stopping down the aperture or using a color filter, but these decrease the overall view quality most of the time.
 The only real solution is a longer focal ratio achromat, or getting an apochromatic refractor, which has extra-low dispersion glass and/or an extra lens element to alleviate chromatic aberration somewhat.

-Funny enough, many apochromats – particularly those with only 2 lens elements or many of the less expensive triplets – still have chromatic aberration too, just less of it and usually in only red or blue, with perhaps a bit of yellow.
+Funny enough, many apochromats – particularly those with only two lens elements or many of the less expensive triplets – still have chromatic aberration too, just less of it and usually in only red or blue, with perhaps a bit of yellow.
 The author’s Explore Scientific ED127 Essential, for instance, has some chromatic aberration that mostly shows up as a tiny blue halo and only on the Moon and Venus.
 However, it can be easily ignored and generally doesn’t show up in images.

 Barlow lenses can often cause chromatic aberration.
 A lot of inexpensive “shorty” or “compact” Barlow lenses add chromatic aberration to the view, which is why we don’t strongly recommend them.
 Longer Barlows or dedicated short focal length eyepieces are preferable unless you are buying an expensive, high-quality Barlow.

 Ironically, the eyepieces that add the most chromatic aberration tend to be expensive wide-angle designs.
 However, it’s usually present only on the Moon and at the edges of the field of view.
-Some very cheap and low-quality oculars such as the Huygenian, Kellner and plastic Plossl designs included with some sub-$200 telescopes can also add chromatic aberration, but of course these are easily replaced.
+Some very cheap and low-quality oculars such as the Huygenian, Kellner and plastic Plossl designs included with some sub-$200 telescopes can also add chromatic aberration, but of course, these are easily replaced.

 Visibility: Comet, seagull, or comma-shaped stars that worsen towards the edges of the field of view